revloc02/dndMarkdown/colver-5e-homebrew.md

 ### DM Decision

 The DM can give out Inspiration whenever he wants for any reason.
+The DM should also freely compel players to invoke Personality Traits on their characters.

 \columnbreak